 Well, hello, renovators, it’s Bernadette and we are up to our 98th episode of She Renovates.
 I can’t believe it, to be honest.
 I didn’t think I’d get past 10, so I’m pretty stoked about that.
-And I’m even more happy about the fact that we’re going to be recording our 100th episode at the She Renovates live event, which is happening this weekend.
+And I’m even happier about the fact that we’re going to be recording our 100th episode at the She Renovates live event, which is happening this weekend.
 The pressure is really mounting and we’re on a roll now.

 We have sold out of tickets to the event but if you do still want to be involved, you can get a streaming ticket.
-You get all the benefit of the live ticket except that it is streamed online.
+You get all the benefits of the live ticket except that it is streamed online.
 You still get the goody bag and you can send your plans in for David to review.
-There are prizes and competitions, but it’s just online and that means you can enjoy from the comfort of your living room.
+There are prizes and competitions, but it’s just online and that means you can enjoy it from the comfort of your living room.

 Okay, let’s get into that.
 Today I’ve got an old mate, Ryan Goodwin has a building company in Victoria.
 Given that Victoria has been through so much in the last couple of months, I thought we would send a bit of love your way.
 Ryan has a very diverse company and it’s basically building but he’s a really good resource for our Victorian renovators.
 So that’s the main reason I’ve brought him on.
 In my introduction to Ryan, I did mention that we’re going to be talking about what he’s seeing in terms of trends in design and renovating.
 However, we’ve got a bit carried away and we didn’t actually quite get to that so we’re going to do that in a second episode.
 So we’ll call this episode one.
 Okay.
 Let’s get into it.

-Bernadette: Welcome, Ryan.
+Bernadette Janson: Welcome, Ryan.
 This is Ryan Goodwin of Mode Developments and Mode Renovations.
 We’ve known one another for quite a few years, actually, haven’t we?

 Ryan Goodwin: Yes, we have.

 Bernadette: We are in similar fields.
 Similar but different.
 Ryan is a builder and a developer and he has got a long history of renovating, flipping as well.
 We’re going to be talking about a few things, one of them is really in terms of when someone’s looking and so you might be, doing a reno or on your own home and you might be looking for a builder sorts of things you need to look for, Ryan will tell us about how his business operates.
 He’s pretty much a jack of all trades, but I’ll get him to fill us in on how they operate.
-Then we’ll move to talking about what sort of trends he’s saying in design space, and they’re fixtures and finishes of renovations.
+Then we’ll move to talk about what sort of trends he’s saying in design space, and their fixtures and finishes of renovations.
 We’ll see where the conversation takes us.
 Welcome, Ryan.

 Ryan Goodwin: Thank you.
 Thanks for having me.

-Bernadette: No problem.
+Bernadette Janson: No problem.
 Firstly, do you want to give me your version of what you do?

-We do cross over a fair way.
-My experience has seen me kind of city in those areas for many years.
+We do cross over a fairway.
+My experience has seen my kind of city in those areas for many years.
 I guess our core business really, and that’ll serve some of your students and wished those would be our approach to being quite creative, having advice upfront, working through designs.
 We really love to be creative.
 Probably like many of your listeners might love to kind of study trends and like to get their hands dirty from as early as we can.
 And also right along with our clients for the journey.

 We invest heavily in a business structure model in the front end so we have my office offer a certified kitchen and bathroom designer, as well as a registered builder in Victoria.
-We’ve got an interior designer and full time architect now, part time within the business, as well as draftees in building designers.
-We have a bit of a one stop shop when it comes to supporting people through that design and implementation phase of the project all the way through to construction.
+We’ve got an interior designer and full-time architect now, part-time within the business, as well as draftees in building designers.
+We have a bit of a one-stop shop when it comes to supporting people through that design and implementation phase of the project all the way through to construction.
 We specialise in the kitchen bathroom space.
 Everything is creative and detail with us, we’re not your average builder, a lot of builders you might seek advice or support from, and I build new homes and they tell you should knock it down because I want the easy you know, we’re a little bit different, we take on the ugly duck every day.
 I trust some of your listeners are probably on the search for those ugly ducklings that you can turn into beautiful swans, I guess, as an analogy.
 And so we have that already.
 It’s instilled in us and to be honest, it’s who I am and what I do.

 We’ve been an extension renovation builder to projects that are not the same for us.
 We really don’t shy away from that complex or the creative or again that ugly duckling in the street.
 We know many others try to take the easy route as a builder and often provide that really mainstream advice to people when it comes to projects.
-Often they miss opportunity in projects or when it comes to building equity or wealth in those projects or simply by choosing their own builder.
+Often they miss the opportunity in projects or when it comes to building equity or wealth in those projects or simply by choosing their own builder.
 They might be really great people, but they may not actually have the expertise or discipline around how to really get in there with you and show you what can be done differently and make it better.

-Bernadette: I always think with the builder, it’s definitely an advantage to be working with the builder that’s done by renovating before if not, if that’s what you’re doing.
+Bernadette Janson: I always think with the builder, it’s definitely an advantage to be working with the builder that’s done by renovating before if not, if that’s what you’re doing.
 Typically with the builder, if something doesn’t go perfectly planned, you’re able to raise the variation and like that’s just how you dealt with it.
 But if you’re renovating, you sort of need to, I guess, anticipate as many of those issues as possible.